 - Qualifying for Medicaid.
-If you haven’t qualified for Medicaid up until now, you probably think it’s not an option for paying for long-term care.
-However, with the right kind of planning, you may be able to protect your assets in trusts and have Medicaid—through MassHealth—pay your long-term care expenses.
+If you have not qualified for Medicaid up until now, you probably think it is not an option for paying for long-term care.
+However, with the right kind of planning, you may be able to protect your assets in Trusts and have Medicaid—through MassHealth—pay your long-term care expenses.
 We will explain how this works and help you with the complicated Medicaid application process.

 Confused?
-Elder care planning is complicated—that’s for sure.
-But you can trust me to take the time necessary to understand your specific situation and develop a unique plan to meet your needs.
+Eldercare planning is complicated—that is for sure.
+You can trust Monteforte Law, P.C. to take the time necessary to understand your specific situation, and develop a unique plan to meet your needs.

 We Work Around Your Schedule

-The last thing you want to spend time on is thinking about what could go wrong in the future—I get that!
-That’s why we offer our clients the ability to accomplish estate planning tasks through video chats, telephone conversations, online intake forms, email exchanges, and online bill payment.
-Of course, we also welcome clients in our convenient Wilmington office.
+The last thing you want to spend time on is thinking about what could go wrong in the future—we get that!
+That is why we offer our clients the ability to accomplish estate planning tasks through video chats, telephone conversations, online intake forms, email exchanges, and online bill payment.
+Of course, we also welcome clients to our convenient Woburn office.
 Schedule your first appointment today!